Chocolate and peppermint is a match made in Christmas heaven, which is why these Chocolate Peppermint Donuts are the heavenliest of all donuts!

 - Add the flour, cocoa powder, baking powder, baking soda, and sugar.
 Beat into the wet ingredients.

-- Transfer the batter into a large Ziploc bag.
+- Dump the entire batter into a large Ziploc bag.
 Cut one of the lower corners off the bag, and in a circular pattern, fill the donut pan about 3/4 way full.
 Tap the pan firmly on the kitchen counter to get the batter to settle into the pan.

 - Bake for 10 minutes.
 Remove from oven and transfer to a wire cooling rack to cool.

-- When the donuts have fully cooled, whisk together the confectioner's sugar, cocoa powder, peppermint extract, and milk until the icing is smooth and consistent.
+- When the donuts have fully cooled, whisk together the confectioner's sugar, peppermint extract, and milk until the icing is smooth and consistent.
 For a thicker icing, add more confectioner's sugar.
 For a thinner icing, add about 1/2 teaspoon of milk at a time.
+Divide the icing in half.
+Leave one half white and add two tablespoons of cocoa powder to the other half.
+Whisk to incorporate.
+This is optional.)

 - Dip the donut, top side down, into the icing.
 Lightly shake the excess icing off the donut, or gently drag the iced part of the donut over the rim of the icing bowl.